rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHDMIIn/ds-hdmi-in_L3_Test-Procedure.md

 #### User Input Required - test07

--  **Yes**: User interaction is necessary to connect the Hdmi In device and to change the AVI content on connected device.(This will be automated later).
+-  **Yes**: User interaction is necessary to connect the Hdmi In device and to change the AVI content on connected device (lik   e Hdmi Analyzer) and change the content type like Cinema , Game , Sport.(This will be automated later).

 #### Acceptance Criteria - test07